Krispy Kreme Challenge

 Each year, runners brave the brisk winter weather to embark on a quest of guts, glory and glaze: the Krispy Kreme Challenge.

-The student-run event dares participants to dash two and a half miles from the Belltower, eat 12 doughnuts and then — with stomachs bursting — finish with another two-and-a-half-mile run back to their starting point.
+The student-run event dares participants to dash two and a half miles from the Belltower to the nearest Krispy Kreme, eat 12 doughnuts and then — with stomachs bursting — finish with another two-and-a-half-mile run back to their starting point.
 All in one hour.

-What began as a weekend jaunt among Park Scholars has grown into a nationally recognized race, drawing in thousands of participants — and earning a spot on every NC State student’s bucket list.
+What began as a weekend lark among Park Scholars has grown into a nationally recognized race, drawing in thousands of participants — and earning a spot on every NC State student’s bucket list.

 This isn’t just a show of gastrointestinal fortitude.
-The Krispy Kreme Challenge is an NC State tradition rooted in an NC State value: philanthropy.
+The Krispy Kreme Challenge is an NC State tradition rooted in one of our most cherished values: philanthropy.

-Since its inception in 2004, the Challenge has raised more than $1.9 million for the University of North Carolina Children’s Hospital, making it the hospital’s largest unrestricted donor.
+Since its inception in 2004, the challenge has raised more than $2 million for the University of North Carolina Children’s Hospital, making this event the hospital’s largest unrestricted donor.